AlonsoEvan/NLP-to-predict-disaster/README.md

-# NLP-to-predict-disaster
+# NLP-with-disaster-tweets
 Project to enhance my skills in NLP, ML, DL and development web with Flask

-# NLP-with-disaster-tweets
-Kaggle project

 Version 2.0 of this project.